swlaschin/fsharpforfunandprofit.com/content/posts/computation-expressions-builder-part1/index.md

 ---
 layout: post
-title: "Implementing a builder: Zero and Yield"
+title: "Implementing a CE: Zero and Yield"
 description: "Getting started with the basic builder methods"
 date: 2013-01-25
 nav: thinking-functionally